Instructor: Jim McVicker

 Dates: September 24–27, 2020 (Th-Su)

-Jim McVicker’s reputation for painting what he sees, capturing light, and personal interpretation precede him.
+Jim McVicker’s reputation for painting what he sees, capturing light, and personal interpretation precedes him.
 As an instructor, he is a natural: he is thorough, encouraging, and thoughtful.
 He will spend as much time demonstrating techniques live on the canvas as students are interested in seeing.

-“I work over the entire canvas in order to develop the painting as a unified whole, working on land, trees, water and sky so the painting grows with a cohesive feeling and not as separate parts.
-I block in the painting so the whole canvas is covered and feels right within the first half hour, and then move on to develop the painting.
+“I work over the entire canvas in order to develop the painting as a unified whole, working on land, trees, water, and sky so the painting grows with a cohesive feeling and not as separate parts.
+I block in the painting so the whole canvas is covered and feels right within the first half-hour, and then move on to develop the painting.

 I’ll work with the drawing of the landscape, with shapes, values, and color.
 I will describe my process, how I see and simplify what I see, with a focus on design and values which will give your work a completeness throughout the process.
 If students are interested I can show how I would work a second sitting on a painting in order to give it a more full and complete feeling.
-Fine tuning what I started the day before.
+Fine-tuning what I started the day before.

 In the workshop, each day, I would like each artist to paint at least one painting in the morning and one in the afternoon.
 I will walk around and work with each artist, one-on-one.
-I will be very available and open to any questions, and will help and/or demonstrate how I would solve any problems you might be having.
+I will be very available and open to any questions and will help and/or demonstrate how I would solve any problems you might be having.
 I’m also willing to paint demos each day if workshop attendees would like me to do so.”